tezos/tezos-mirror/docs/protocols/021_qena.rst

-Protocol Quebec
+Protocol Qena
 ===============

-This page documents the changes brought by protocol Quebec with respect to Paris (see :ref:`naming_convention`).
+This page documents the changes brought by protocol Qena with respect to Paris (see :ref:`naming_convention`).

 For changes brought by Paris with respect to Oxford, see :doc:`../protocols/020_paris`.